NeerajaMaddala/datacom_test/README.md

 > Note:
 A capability is the intersection between an attribute and a component, for example we can be testing the Secure attribute of the login component, we can then say the 'Login component is Secure When un-authorized user Do NOT have access to Bug Form'

-**For the testing of ChatApp I would used the following attributes:**
+**For the testing of Bug Form I would used the following attributes:**

 **Secure**: Focus in finding any type of vulnerability in the application